Iraneus/betamedneed/_services/vaccines.md

 ![Vaccine Supply](/images/illustrations/vaccine.jpg)

-As soon as the order and payment method is confirmed if required, you can have your vaccines delivered within 45 minutes.
+As soon as the order and payment method is confirmed if required, you can have your vaccines delivered in 45 minutes or less.

 This can vary based on your location and the time of request.